 The Bayh-Dole Act authorizes the Department of Commerce to create standard patent rights clauses that federal agencies must use by default in funding agreements with universities.
 It is by means of a patent rights clause that Bayh-Dole requirements for federal agency interest in inventions made with federal support are communicated to university contractors.
 The key provision of the standard patent rights clause concerns how potential university inventors are included in federal contracts.

 The (f)(2) written agreement provision requires universities, for each funding agreement, to require employees other than clerical and nontechnical employees to make a written agreement to protect the government’s interest.
-In that agreement, potential inventors promise to report inventions to personnel designated by their host university, agree to sign papers to permit patent applications to be filed, and agree to sign papers to establish the government’s rights in their inventions made with federal support.
+In that agreement, potential inventors promise to report inventions to personnel designated by their host university, [NIST adds–as of May 14, 2018–agree to assign inventions to the contractor that are already owned by the contractor–don’t ask me why], agree to sign papers to permit patent applications to be filed, and agree to sign papers to establish the government’s rights in their inventions made with federal support.
 When potential inventors make their (f)(2) agreement at the direction of the university, they become parties to the federal funding agreement and thus under Bayh-Dole’s definitions become contractors for the limited purposes set out in (f)(2).
 Without (f)(2), the definition of “subject invention” (a patentable invention made with federal support and owned by a contractor) would not operate until a university obtained title to an invention made with federal support.
 But universities are not required by Bayh-Dole or the standard patent rights clause to acquire title.
 Therefore, the effect of (f)(2) is to supersede university claims to own inventions made with federal support when those claims operate in reliance on the federal funding agreement.

 Universities routinely ignore the (f)(2) requirement and substitute a non-conforming agreement with the university, sometimes taking the form of a patent agreement or an acknowledgement of obligations or a promise to comply or a present assignment to all future inventions.
 Such instruments fail to make potential inventors parties to the federal funding agreements, overreach university authority within a funding agreement, fail to respect inventors’ personal property interests, and fail to protect the federal government’s rights.
 Examples of non-compliant agreements.